MaximilianB2/pc-gym/docs/index.md

 \nonumber o = [x_i,..., x_{i,sp}..., d_j,...]
 \end{align}
 *Note: observation masking is a feature to be added prior to final release as this will allow the user to investigate partial observability problems.*
+## Future Features
+The following features are being worked on to be added in the near future:
+ - Optimality gap visualisation
+ - Observability Mask
+ - More case studies
+ - Custom reward functions

 ## Citing `pc-gym`
 If you use `pc-gym` in your research, please cite using the following
 ```